International Citizens Insurance Logo

 Are Hospitals in Kenya Good?

-Before arriving in Kenya, it is important to make sure you have quality health insurance.
+Before arriving in Kenya, it is crucial to ensure you have quality health insurance.

 How Many Hospitals are in Kenya?

 Across the country, there are about 5,000 health facilities in Kenya, but not all of them are hospitals.
-Kenya has five national hospitals, these are:
+Kenya has five national hospitals, which include:

 The national hospitals oversee county hospitals.
 There is one hospital for each of Kenya’s 47 counties.
-These county hospitals can provide specialized care, such as offering life support, surgeries and access to specialists.
-The county hospitals act as the next step up from district and sub-district hospitals.
-In addition, there are a few private hospitals focused primarily in the areas of Nairobi and Mombasa.
+These county hospitals can provide specialized care, such as life support, surgeries, and access to specialists.
+They act as the next step up from district and sub-district hospitals.
+In addition, there are a few private hospitals that focus primarily on the areas of Nairobi and Mombasa.

 How Does Kenya’s Hospital System Work?

 Kenya’s hospitals are classified on a six-tier system.
-This system was put in place at the same as the County Hospital system was: in 2010.
-The six different levels are not about the quality of the hospital, but the services which they offer, and the range of people they serve.
+This system was implemented at the same time as the County Hospital system, in 2010.
+The six different levels are not about the quality of the hospital but the services it offers and the range of people it serves.

 Level 1: Community units (CHUs)

-CHUs are health service structures with a defined geographical area and assigned to a facility.
+CHUs are health service structures with a defined geographical area assigned to a facility.

 Level 2: Dispensaries

-Dispensaries are generally staffed with nurses and are only able to offer basic-care, such as with skin conditions or simple malaria.
-However, dispensaries are the first point of contact with the entire government-run system, and so more serious cases can be referred on to district and sub-district hospitals.
+Dispensaries are generally staffed with nurses and can only offer basic care, such as for skin conditions or uncomplicated malaria.
+However, dispensaries are the first point of contact with the entire government-run system, and so more serious cases can be referred to district and sub-district hospitals.

 Level 3: Health Centers

-Health Centers in Kenya can serve a population as large as 80,000 people and offer an array of services and are focused on offering extensive primary care.
+Health centers in Kenya can serve populations as large as 80,000 people, offering an array of services and focusing on providing extensive primary care.
 There are also private clinics that operate between Levels 2 and 3.
-These are often staffed by only nurses, however, some do have a large staff of doctors.
+Nurses often staff these; however, some facilities have a large staff of doctors.

 Level 4: District Hospitals